LikhithSP/cloned-websites/README.md

 <h2>⭐ Acknowledgements</h2>

-<p>A big thanks to the creators of the original websites for their inspiring designs, and to the open-source community for the tools and frameworks used in these projects.</p>
+<p>A big thanks to the creators of the original websites for their inspiring designs, and to the open-source community for the tools used in these projects.</p>